j23414/mango-user-guide/README.md

 Yet another learning curve...
 =======

-This book introduces a new environment for integrating, exploring and analyzing heterogeneous networks.
-I wrote this book for anyone who wants to start exploring and combining network files.
-We started developing Mango (manual analysis of networks and gene ontology) in early summer of 2014.
-The project combined several layers of implementation to form the system.
+This book introduces Mango, a new environment for integrating, exploring and analyzing heterogeneous networks.
+Mango development started in summer 2014 and started as a response to a scalable, flexible method of integrating massive networks.

-Code blocks look good:

 ```
 node(string name) nt;